tether007/Hack-2-Inter/README.md

     start index.html  # Windows
     xdg-open index.html

-File Structure
-graphql
-Copy code
-    GrowMore/
-    │
-    ├── index.html        # Main HTML structure of the landing page ├── styles.css        # CSS for styling and layout
-    ├── script.js         # JavaScript for additional functionality
-    ├── README.md         # Project documentation
-    └── assets/            # Folder for images or assets (if any) Customization
 Want to make GrowMore your own?
 You can:

 Edit text content: Change the descriptions, headlines, and testimonials to match your voice.

 Style it your way: Modify colors, fonts, and layout in styles.css to match your personal style.

 Add features: Use script.js to include animations, forms, or other interactivity.
 Technologies Used

 HTML: For the structure and layout of the page.

 CSS: For styling and making sure the page looks great on all devices.

 JavaScript: For adding optional interactive features.